 Founded in AD627, St Peter’s is one of the world’s oldest schools.
-It provides outstanding boarding and day education for boys and girls from 13 to 18.
+It provides outstanding education for boys and girls from 11 to 18.
 Pupils at St Peter’s School achieve some of the best grades in the North of England at GCSE and A level.
-It has a co-educational prep school, St Peter’s 8–13, which admits boarding and day pupils, and a day pre-prep and nursery, St Peter’s 2–8.
+It has a co-educational junior school and nursery, which admits day pupils.
 (See separate entries in IAPS section).

-St Peter’s is a co-educational boarding and day school with 1,300 pupils across the whole school from aged 2–18, and 628 boys and girls in the senior part of the school, aged 13–18.
-There are just over 120 boarders housed in four boarding houses, and all day pupils are assigned to a day house, all of which are on the campus.
-St Peter’s offers full boarding and part-time boarding options.
+St Peter’s Senior School is a boarding and day school with thriving pupil numbers.
+The boarders (10% of senior pupils) are housed in four boarding houses, and day pupils are assigned to a day house, all of which are on the campus.
+St Peter’s offers full boarding, part-time, short term and flexi boarding options.

 Buildings and facilities.
 The School occupies an impressive 50-acre site just a few minutes’ walk from the historic centre of York.
 Playing fields stretch down to the River Ouse and the School boat house, and the sports facilities are further supplemented by three sports halls, a fitness suite, an astro pitch and a 25-metre, 6-lane swimming pool.

 There are three performance spaces of varying capacities, a music school, an outstanding art school with its own exhibition gallery and an extensive library.
-The school’s sports pitches have been recognised for their excellence by the Institute of Groundsmanship, and a Maths and Modern Foreign Languages block opened in September 2018.
+The school’s sports pitches have been recognised for their excellence by the Institute of Groundsmanship.
+Exciting plans are for a brand-new Sixth Form Centre are underway, with a dedicated research library and lecture theatre.

 Entrance.
-Pupils are admitted through the School’s entrance examinations held at the end of January for 13+ and in mid-November for 16+.
-The School is oversubscribed and application before the entrance exam is strongly recommended.
+Pupils are admitted through the School’s entrance examinations held at the end of January for 11+ and in mid-November for 16+.
+The School is oversubscribed in many year groups and application before the entrance exam is strongly recommended.

 Curriculum.
-St Peter’s offers a very broad middle-school curriculum, including Music, PE, Art, Design & Technology, Community Action, and courses in personal and social education, among many others.
+St Peter’s offers a very broad curriculum, including Music, PE, Art, Design & Technology, Community Action, languages, and courses in personal and social education, among many others.

-Nearly all pupils proceed into the Sixth Form, and A level courses are available in all subjects studied for IGCSE/GCSE, and in Economics, Politics, Business Studies, Further Mathematics and PE.
+Nearly all pupils proceed into the Sixth Form, and A level courses are available in all subjects studied for IGCSE/GCSE, as well as Psychology, History of Art, Economics, Politics, Business Studies, Further Mathematics and PE.

 Academic and pastoral care.
-A comprehensive House and tutorial system with interim assessments and reports during the term ensure the close scrutiny by all the teaching staff of pupils’ academic and general development.
+A comprehensive House and tutorial system with interim assessments and reports during the term ensure the pastoral support by all the teaching staff of pupils’ academic and general development.

 Religious education and worship.
-Religious Studies are part of the curriculum, and Chapel is seen as an opportunity for pupils to be made aware of the School’s Christian heritage.
+Religious Studies are part of the curriculum, and Chapel is seen as an opportunity for pupils to understand the School’s Christian heritage, however pupils of any religion are welcome.

 Careers and university entrance.
 The School is an ‘all-in’ member of the Independent Schools Careers Organisation.
-Careers staff are available for consultation, maintaining an extensive library relating to careers and higher education, and organising a full programme of events for the Sixth Form.
+Careers staff are available for consultation, maintaining an extensive library relating to careers and higher education, and organising a full programme of events for the Sixth Form including talks from Alumni.
 In 2015, the School’s Careers Department was accredited by Career Mark, ‘The mark of Quality for Careers Education and Guidance’.
-Approximately 90% of Sixth Form pupils go straight on to further or higher education study, with over 60% of pupils progressing to elite and Russell Group universities in the UK (including Oxford and Cambridge).
+Approximately 90% of Sixth Form pupils go straight on to further or higher education study, with the majority progressing to elite and Russell Group universities in the UK (including Oxford and Cambridge).

 Games and Physical Education.
-Physical education is a significant part of the curriculum.
-There is an extensive games programme, 250 sports teams and excellent sports facilities.
-Rugby, netball, hockey, cricket, swimming, tennis and rowing are major sports, and many other options including athletics, cross country, basketball, squash, yoga, badminton, fencing, golf, trampolining, fitness and weight training are available.
+Physical education is a significant part of life at St Peter’s, with an extensive games programme for all levels of ability, 250 sports teams and excellent sports facilities.
+Rugby, netball, hockey, cricket, swimming, tennis and rowing are major sports, and many other options including athletics, football, cross country, basketball, squash, yoga, badminton, fencing, fitness and weight training are available.

 Combined Cadet Force.
 A flourishing and voluntary CCF contingent, with army and air sections, allows the pursuit of many activities including a full programme of camps, expeditions and courses.

-The Duke of Edinburgh’s Award is also on offer with expedition training for all levels as part of the activities programme and 150 pupils are currently participating.
+The Duke of Edinburgh’s Award is also on offer with expedition training for all levels as part of the activities programme with very high levels of participation.

 Music.
-Musical ability is encouraged throughout the School.
-There is an orchestra, bands, choirs, choral society, Barbershop and Barbieshop groups and numerous smaller activities.
+Musical ability is encouraged and developed throughout the School.
+There is an orchestra, bands, choirs, choral society, Barbershop groups (boys and girls) and numerous other activities.
 Concerts and tours abroad are a regular feature of the school year.
-Tuition in all instruments is provided, and music is offered at GCSE and A level.
+Tuition in all instruments is provided as one to one weekly lessons, and music is offered at GCSE and A level.

 Art.
 Drawing, painting, print-making, ceramics and sculpture may all be taken up both in and out of school hours in an outstanding department.
 The department also has its own exhibition gallery and regular life-drawing classes.